csimplestring/go-csv/README.md

 # go-csv

-This tiny tool now provides the following functionalities:
-- Automatically detects the CSV delimiter.
+This tiny tool is dedicated to automatically detects the CSV delimiter.
 It fully conforms to the specifications outlined on the on the [Wikipedia article][csv].
+Looking through many CSV libraries code and discussion on the stackoverflow, finding that their CSV delimiter detection is limited or incomplete or containing many unneeded features.
+Hoping this can people solve the CSV delimiter detection problem without importing extra overhead.

 [csv]: http://en.wikipedia.org/wiki/Comma-separated_values